tylerneylon/pumba/parse7.lua.md

       end

-      -- Try to treat it as a basic rule name. local rule = self.rules[rule_name]
+      -- Try to treat it as a basic rule name.

+      -- TODO Add a way to inspect the mode name at each mode level in the rules --      stack.

+      local rule = self.rules[rule_name]
       if rule == nil then
+        -- TODO It would be useful to print out more info here.
+At least the --      current mode stack.
+Possibly also a stack of how we got here in --      the grammar tree.
         print('Error in internal grammar! missing rule: ' .. rule_name)
         os.exit(1)
       end